lyh970817/qualtdict/README.md

 implements the retrieval of survey data using the Qualtrics API and aims to reduce the pre-processing steps needed in analyzing such surveys.
-The current package makes more comprehensive use of the survey metadata and generates a variable dictionary inlucding most of the information essential for data processing and analysis.
+The current package makes more comprehensive use of the survey metadata and generates a variable dictionary including most of the information essential for data processing and analysis.
 It also uses a modified version of the RAKE algorithm implemented in the package [slowraker](https://github.com/cran/slowraker) to generate meaningful